Queensland Conveyancing FAQ

 Remember, this is all starting on 01 August 2025.

 Today is the day – the official start date of the new Seller’s Disclosure Form 2 in Queensland.
-For quick bite-sized tips for success, I encourage you to check out our mini series on sellers disclosure, which is easily accessible as a highlight reel on instagram HERE.
+For quick bite-sized tips for success, check out our mini series on sellers disclosure.
+It is easily accessible as a highlight reel in this Instagram post.

 Here’s some of the high level things you need to know.
 As of right now, vendors need a prepared Form 2 Seller’s Disclosure Statement and prescribed forms, BEFORE a buyer can validly enter into a contract of sale.
 Keep in mind here that if this isn’t done properly, the buyer will have a continuing right to terminate the contract, right up until settlement!
 If you aren’t prepared for these changes, don’t stress.

 At Empire Legal, we are ready to help.
 Simply introduce the vendor to us, and we will take care of the rest.
-We suggest acting fast – as soon as you sign the Form 6 appointment ideally – so we can order the searches and get the ball rolling for the Form 2 preparation.
+We suggest acting fast – ideally as soon as you sign the Form 6 appointment.
+That way we can order the searches and get the ball rolling for the Form 2 preparation.
 All details are transparently available on our website, including pricing, turnaround time, the searches we order, and how to get started.
 It has never been more important for agents and conveyancers to work closer together than right now.

 Let’s embrace this new change, and win together!